jtams/openai-node/README.md

 Completion takes the normal GPT-3 parameters.
 The only one that is actually required in this library is `prompt`, the rest have the default values shown below.

-The response is the exact response OpenAI sends back but `openai.parseCompletion(response)` will just return the first completion choice you're likely looking for.

 ```js

 var  openai  =  require("openai-node");